salian/covid-vaccine-booking/README.md

 <br>

 ## KVDB setup

+To automate OTP-based login, the CoWin login OTP you receive will be transferred from your phone to the script via an online service called KVDB.

-Regardless of Android or iOS, you will need a KVDB bucket configured to act as a key value store for your OTP messages coming from the IFTTT app or CoWIN OTP Retriever.
-You will need to update your personal key every 14 days or buy a pro account on kvdb.
+Regardless of Android or iOS, you will need to get a KVDB bucket, which will act as a key value store for your OTP messages coming from the CoWIN OTP Retriever, IFTTT or Shortcuts app.
+You will need to update this personal key every 14 days or buy a pro account on kvdb.

 Steps to get your own KVDB bucket:

 1. Go to https://kvdb.io/